OSOceanAcoustics/echoshader/gsoc_contributors_guide.md

 ## Getting Started

-The sonar data we will be working with comes from several instruments in a specialized format called echograms.
-However, the structure of these echograms are difficult to work with because they do not allow for efficient processing of the data.
-To put these echograms in a more user friendly format, we utilize echopype.
+The sonar data we will be working with comes from several instruments and are stored in packets of data called datagrams.
+However, the structure of these datagrams are difficult to work with and do not allow for efficient processing of the data.
+To put these datagrams in a more user friendly format, we utilize echopype.
 Echopype converts the data into a EchoData object.
 This EchoData object is beneficial as it structures the data into an interoperable netCDF sonar data format and enables processing that is scalable.
+The resulting calibration of this EchoData object will be the ocean sonar data you will be working with.
 Before diving into the project, we suggest you review a couple of preliminary items.
 We outline these items below as well as provide some additional helpful resources and initial steps to get started.